Get Help from Bob Vila

 Note: Orient your pits in a north/south direction so that you can play comfortably all day.

 2. Build Your Boxes.
-Assuming a pair of 36 x 48-inch pits, you will need to cut eight pieces of lumber—that is, four pieces measuring 36 inches and four pieces measuring 48 inches.
+Assuming a pair of 36 by 48-inch horseshoe pits, you will need to cut eight pieces of lumber—that is, four pieces measuring 36 inches and four pieces measuring 48 inches.
 Using fasteners appropriate for the lumber you’ve chosen, assemble the wood pieces into two identical rectangular boxes.

 3. Set Your Boxes.
 You can get away with simply setting your boxes on the ground, but it’s preferable to dig trenches so that each box can sit flush to the ground.
-If you want, place landscaping fabric at the bottom of each pit.
-This suppresses weed growth and keeps sand from sinking into the dirt.
+If you want, place landscaping fabric at the bottom of each horseshoe pit.
+This liner suppresses weed growth and keeps sand from sinking into the dirt.

 4. Set Your Stakes.
 Set your stakes a minimum of 21 inches from the front of your box.
 Be sure the stakes are sticking up about 14 or 15 inches from the ground.
 Drive the stakes on a bias, so they lean toward the other pit at a slight angle of about 3 inches.